 And the Pesto?

 I even managed to fold a couple of spoonfuls into pasta which they happily ate for dinner.
-Stealth goodness all round!
+Stealth goodness all around!